-- Analyze major events, ideas, and trends in American history from the pre-Columbian era through Reconstruction. - Identify and understand key characteristics of U.S. history and culture. - Explain the contributions of central historical figures and events and understand how they shaped U.S. history. - Describe the contributions of minorities to the creation and culture of the nation. - Describe the chronology of U.S. history. - Evaluate and apply critical thinking to the historical context of past events.
+- Recall the chronology of U.S. history. - Identify major events, ideas, and trends in American history from the late 19th century to the early 2020s. - Recognize key characteristics of U.S. history and culture. - Assess the contributions of central historical figures and events and explain how they shaped U.S. history. - Describe the contributions of minorities and women to the history of the nation. - Evaluate and apply critical thinking to the historical context of past events.